Little Sodbury

-Little Sodbury is an English village in South Gloucestershire, located between Chipping Sodbury, to the West, Old Sodbury to the South, Badminton, and the A46 road to the East and Horton and Hawkesbury Upton, to the north.
+Little Sodbury is a village in the civil parish of Horton, in the South Gloucestershire district, in the ceremonial county of Gloucestershire, England.
+It is located between Chipping Sodbury, to the west, Old Sodbury to the south, Badminton, and the A46 road to the east and Horton and Hawkesbury Upton, to the north.
+In 2021 the parish had a population of 107.
+On 1 April 2023 the parish was abolished and merged with Horton.

 The "manor of Sodbury" comprises the nearby Chipping Sodbury and Old Sodbury: it is distinct from that of Little Sodbury.